 Pasadena’s minimum wage ordinance provides for a steeper increase in the minimum wage than does the State.
 Pasadena’s minimum wage rules were approved prior to the State of California action and while similarities exist, the requirements are different.
 The California minimum wage law does not preempt Pasadena’s minimum wage ordinance.

-The ordinance required that on or before February 2019, the City Manager shall present a report to the City Council summarizing the impact of the citywide minimum wage on reducing poverty, unemployment, job creation, and overall local business climate.
+The City’s Ordinance required that on or before February 2019, the City Manager present a report to the City Council summarizing the impact of the citywide minimum wage on reducing poverty, and its’ overall effect on unemployment, job creation, and the local business climate.

-As such, the City of Pasadena Economic Development Division prepared and distributed a Request for Proposal seeking a consultant from independent, objective/non-bias economists or economic firm/agency to assess the economic impacts of the city’s Minimum Wage Ordinance on workers, businesses, city residents, and the broader community.
+As such, the City of Pasadena Economic Development Division prepared and distributed a Request for Proposal seeking a consultant from an independent, objective/non-biased economists or economic firm/agency to assess the economic impacts of the city’s Minimum Wage Ordinance on workers, businesses, city residents, and the broader community.

 The City contracted for reports from two independent consultants.
-The reports of Dr. Edward E. Leamer and Dr. Michael Reich are available as PDF files in the grey box "Impact Studies".
+The reports of Dr. Edward E. Leamer and Dr. Michael Reich are available as PDF files in the gray box “Impact Studies.”

 Please call the Code Compliance Manager, Jon Pollard at (626) 744-6831 should you have any questions or concerns.

 In compliance with the City of Pasadena’s Minimum Wage Ordinance, two reports analyzing the impact of the increase minimum wage have been completed.
 These two reports include: 1) Edward Leamer’s Estimates on the Impact of Pasadena’s Minimum Wage Ordinance, January 17, 2019 and 2) Michael Reich’s Pasadena’s Minimum Wage Policy, Effects on Workers, Businesses, and the Local Economy, January 25, 2019.